-Eco Truly Park is an artistic and peaceful community located in Peru, based on the principles of Vaishnava.
+Eco Truly Park is an artistic, peaceful, and spiritual community located in Peru, based on the principles of Vaishnava.
 The village has small mud living spaces that represent a return to the healthy and natural way of life.
 Members abide by the principles of a simplified life, high thinking, and non-violence.
 The goal is to live in harmony and peace with nature.
 This includes a connection with oneself, with others, and all that surrounds us.

 Kanchi Ecovillage is a sustainable settlement located in India.
 The residents in this village dedicate their lives to living in peace and harmony with nature.
-Within the village features rental cottages for senior citizens.
-They built the cottages using local materials, locally produce energy and grow food organically.
+The village features rental cottages for senior citizens, built using local materials and locally produced energy.

-Kanchi offers all the necessary amenities and supplies needed to live a natural and comfortable life.
-By so doing, this encourages the residents to have minimal dependence on the outside world.
+Kanchi offers all the necessary amenities and supplies needed to live a natural and comfortable life., such as community gardens and a productive organic farm.
+By so doing this encourages the residents to have minimal dependence on the outside world.
 Within the village, the people dedicate their practices to reducing the absorption of more resources than the earth can regenerate.